nk412/nk412.github.io/src/photoblog/greenland.md

 Sometimes, the glacier meets the sea in the form of meltwater falls.

-::image:falls.avif
+::image:falls.avif(Meltwater falls off the Qingag mountain)

 And other times, it forms a glacial front, and in a tad dramatic fashion, drops enormous chunks of ice into the sea.

-::bleed:bergsboat.avif(The Ilulissat icefjord.
+::bleed:bergsboat.avif(The Ilulissat Icefjord.
 A boat on the bottom right for scale)